NetCoder2/WPF_Presentation/README.md

 #### Currency converter

-On this form user can calculate prices of the currenties based on the rates from Internet.
+On the "CurrencyConverter.xaml" form the user can calculate prices of the currenties based on the rates from Internet.

 ![Image alt](https://github.com/YuryYuhno/WPF_Presentation/blob/master/Images/CurrencyConverter.png)